-- identify, evaluate, and recommend to our board of directors to select as nominees individuals qualified to become new directors, consistent with criteria approved by our board of directors; - review the qualifications of incumbent directors to determine whether to recommend them for reelection at our next annual meeting of the stockholders; - identify, evaluate, and recommend to our board of directors to appoint those directors that are qualified to serve on any committee of our board of directors; - review and recommend to our board of directors corporate governance principles applicable to us; and - oversee the evaluation of our board of directors. - 10
+- identify, evaluate, and recommend to our Board to select as nominees individuals qualified to become new directors, consistent with criteria approved by our Board; - review the qualifications of incumbent directors to determine whether to recommend them for reelection at our next annual meeting of the stockholders; - identify, evaluate, and recommend to our Board to appoint those directors that are qualified to serve on any committee of our Board; - · review and recommend to our Board corporate governance principles applicable to us; and - · oversee the evaluation of our Board.

-The members of our Nominating and Corporate Governance Committee are Governor Huntsman, Ms. Pambianchi, and Mr. Yeboah-Amankwah.
+The members of our Nominating and Corporate Governance Committee are Sen. McCaskill, Ms. Pambianchi, and Mr. Yeboah-Amankwah.
 Mr. Yeboah-Amankwah is the chair of our Nominating and Corporate Governance Committee.